-- 1. A continuum of housing and placement options may be needed over the course of the potential or confirmed victim of CSEC's recovery from an immediate safe placement during a crisis or attempt to exit exploitation to a placement that supports long-term recovery. - 2.
+- 1. A continuum of housing and placement options may be needed over the course of the CSEC's recovery from an immediate safe placement during a crisis or attempt to exit exploitation to a placement that supports long-term recovery. - 2.
 Programs that offer housing must have CSEC-informed programming and an understanding of stages of change.
 They must also have appropriate safety measures in place that protect: - a.
-The potential or confirmed victim of CSEC from their trafficker. - b.
-The potential or confirmed victim of CSEC from other residents who may attempt to recruit them back into the life. - c.
-Other residents from any recruitment activity on the part of the potential or confirmed victim of CSEC. - 3.
-In determining if a placement is appropriately matched to the potential or confirmed victim of CSEC's needs, major considerations include the type and level of support and supervision needed and the potential or confirmed victim of CSEC's stage of change.
+The CSEC from their trafficker. - b.
+The CSEC from other residents who may attempt to recruit them back into the life. - c.
+Other residents from any recruitment activity on the part of the CSEC. - In determining if a placement is appropriately matched to the CSEC's needs, major considerations include the type and level of support and supervision needed and the CSEC's stage of change.
 Questions to consider when making placement are: - a.
-Does the provider have appropriate CSEC-, trauma- and culturally informed, and victim-centered training and practices? - b.
-Does the provider understand the potential or confirmed victim of CSEC's holistic and complex needs? - c.
-Is the provider able to fully implement the CSEC safety plan? - d.
-Is the level of support and supervision appropriate to the needs of the potential or confirmed victim of CSEC? - e.
+Does the provider have appropriate CSEC-, trauma- and culturally-informed, and victimcentered training and practices? - b.
+Does the provider understand the CSEC's holistic and complex needs? - c.
+Is the provider able to fully implement the CSEC's safety plan? - d.
+Is the level of support and supervision appropriate to the needs of the CSEC? - e.
 What is the level of support available to the provider to support the continuity of the placement?
-Is the provider willing to accept support and services to maintain the placement? - f.
-Is the provider willing to coordinate with other service providers and participate as a member or guest of the CSEC's MDT? - 4.
-If the placement under consideration is with the potential or confirmed victim of CSEC's family or friend, it should be determined whether they were complicit in any way with the potential or confirmed victim of CSEC's exploitation.
-If the family, friend or relative is deemed appropriate, the type of education and ongoing support needed to parent the sexually exploited youth must be clarified.
+Is the provider willing to accept support and services to maintain the placement?